SHIMORA-6600X/ZenFox/README.md

 #### 📥 _Installation_

-   1. Create a backup profile.

     this step is very important to avoid losing profile data or issues with config settings ⚠️

+   1. _Create a backup profile_.

-   2. Download the user.js file here (Right click > Save Link As…).
+   2. _Download the user.js from releases_ (_Left click_)

-   3. Review both Common Overrides and Optional Hardening to make any necessary changes.
+   3. _Review both Common Overrides and Optional Hardening to make any necessary changes_.

-   4. Open Firefox.
-In the URL bar, type about:profiles and press Enter.
+   4. _Open Firefox.
+In the URL bar, type about:profiles and press Enter_.

-   5. For the profile you want to use, click Open Folder in the Root Directory section.
+   5. _For the profile you want to use, click Open Folder in the Root Directory section_.

-   6. Move the user.js file into the folder.
+   6. _Move the user.js file into the folder_.

 |*It's important to read this* |  *Files*    | _Note_    |
 |-------|-----|-------|